 When it comes time to store the simple syrup, you can strain the jalapeños and any seeds out or you can leave them in the container to continue infusing the syrup with their flavor.
 I opted to leave them in.
 If you leave them in, I'd recommend double straining your cocktails to make sure that seeds don't end up in your drink.

 Looking for other simple syrup recipes?
 Because I have a ton!
-Check out the links below from my blog and from other fabulous food bloggers.
+Check out the photos and links below from my blog and from other fabulous food bloggers.

 - Blueberry Simple Syrup from A Nerd Cooks

 - Cinnamon Simple Syrup from Feast and West

 - Raspberry Simple Syrup from A Nerd Cooks

 - Rosé Wine Simple Syrup from Jaylynn Little